comp423-25s/csxl-team-e9/docs/git-together.md

 - / : POST - Allows students to send their answers to the initial form
 - /specific : POST - Allows students to send their answers to the specific form
 - /matches : GET - Allows students to get their matches for a given class
-- /initialanswers : GET - Allows students to view their initial answers
-- /specificanswers : GET - Allows students to view thier inital answers
+- /new/matches : GET - Allows students to find new matches using OpenAI's API
 - /student/courses : GET - Allows a student to view a list of entered courses
 - /teacher/coursepairings: GET - Allows instructors to view pairings for a given class
 - /del{pid}/{clas} : DELETE - Allows students to delete a specific form submission
+- /del/studentmatch : DELETE - Allows a student to delete a previous match
+- /del/teachermatch : DELETE - Allows a teacher to delete a previous match between students
-- /teacher/del/coursepairings : DELETE - Allows instructors to delete pairings for a class
+- /teacher/del/teacherpairings : DELETE - Allows instructors to delete pairings for a class
 - /is-ambassador : GET - Allows authentication into instructor/ambassador view

 The Backend also relies on new models including InitialFormAnswer, SpecifcFormAnswer, Match, and Pairing.
 InitialFormAnswer and SpecificFormAnswer store information for the different forms that are filled out.
 Match stores information about a students match for a given class, and Pairing contains the two pids of a given pairing for a class.